 Highland Hospital Acute Tower Replacement

-Clark, in partnership with SmithGroup, is providing design-build services for the construction of the Highland Hospital Acute Care Tower Replacement project.
-The 592,000 square-foot facility is being constructed in three phases and represents one of the largest healthcare projects undertaken by Alameda County.
+Clark, in partnership with SmithGroup, provided design-build services for the construction of the Highland Hospital Acute Care Tower Replacement project.
+The 592,000 square-foot facility was constructed in three phases and represents one of the largest healthcare projects undertaken by Alameda County.

-Clark is currently constructing Phase Two—the Acute Care Tower, a nine-story, 169-bed acute care tower.
-It is being built above a below-grade central utility plant, and will feature intensive care, medical/surgical beds, labor, delivery, neonatal intensive care, and miscellaneous diagnostic, treatment, and support functions.
+Phase Two consists of the Acute Care Tower, a nine-story, 169-bed acute care facility.
+It is located above a below-grade central utility plant, and features intensive care, medical/surgical beds, labor, delivery, neonatal intensive care, and miscellaneous diagnostic, treatment, and support functions.

-The final phase of this project will include the demolition of the existing inpatient tower and construction of an interior courtyard, as well as a new hospital entrance.
-These new facilities will unify the campus both functionally and architecturally.
+The final phase of this project includes the demolition of the existing inpatient tower and construction of an interior courtyard, as well as a new hospital entrance.
+These new facilities unify the campus both functionally and architecturally.

-The Highland Hospital project is designed to earn a minimum of LEED Silver certification.
+The Highland Hospital project is designed to earn a LEED Gold certification.
 The project's sustainable components include innovative thermal storage that lowers energy costs by operating chillers at night to cool and store water.
 Exterior green screens provide transitions and wayfinding for patients and visitors, while cooling and shading the interiors.
 The project team paid particular attention to life-cycle costs while selecting building materials.